todogroup/osposurvey/2020/questions.md

 ## Part 5
 ### Part 5a: Value of Companies and Foundations
+32. "The following list represents a range of large companies that participate in open source communities.
+To what degree do you perceive each of them to be “good open source community citizens” in terms of contributions, collaboration and leadership on open source projects and initiatives within the open source ecosystem?"
-32. To what degree do you perceive the following companies to be “good open source community citizens” in terms of their contributions, collaboration and leadership on open source projects and initiatives within the open source ecosystem?
+To what degree do you perceive the following companies to be “good open source community citizens” in terms of their contributions, collaboration and leadership on open source projects and initiatives within the open source ecosystem?
 >{Excellent Above Average Average Below Average Very Poor Don't know}
 * AWS
+* Comcast
+* Facebook
 * Google
+* IBM
 * Microsoft

-* IBM
 * Red Hat
 * SAP
-* VMware

-* Comcast
-* Facebook
 * Uber
 * Verizon
->LH, note for survey coding, 4/20/20 - see new companies in the list
+* VMware

 33. To what degree does a company’s participation in, and contributions to, the open source community influence your organization’s buying decisions?
 * Extremely influential